AbbieNgXinYi/Gamenian/README.md

 ---

-6) In order to use christie pandora box, we require a dongle for the media server and the laptop.
+6) In order to use christie pandora box, we require a dongle(License to use pandora box) for the media server and the laptop.

 ---
 ![Alt text](images314Github/SGCAM_20230606_165119660.jpg)